Ryan Brougham

 The Ryan Brougham was a small single-engine airliner produced in the United States in the late 1920s and early 1930s.
 Its design was reminiscent of the M-1 mailplane first produced by Ryan in 1926, and like it, was a high-wing, strut-braced monoplane of conventional design.

 Design and development

+The plane was named by Tom Mathews after Henry Brougham, 1st Baron Brougham and Vaux, designer of the Brougham carriage.